midoru0121/apollo-react-minimal-ts-example/README.md

-# Apollo React Minimal Vanilla Example
+# Apollo React Minimal TypeScript Example

-This repository is for learning Apollo with vanilla JavaScript, including two project, "server" and "client" apps.
+This repository is for learning Apollo with TypeScript, including two project, "server" and "client" apps.

 ## Getting Started